WGBH-MLA/FixIt/readme.md

 ## API documentation

-If you have `DEBUG=False` in your settings file, a [Swagger](https://swagger.io "Swagger") interface will be available at `/swagger/`.
+If you have `DEBUG=True` in your settings file, a [Swagger](https://swagger.io "Swagger") interface will be available at `/swagger/`.
 Additionally, the [Django Rest Framework browsable API](http://www.django-rest-framework.org/topics/browsable-api/ "DRF Browsable API") interface will be available at any given endpoint.
 Using Swagger is probably the easiest way to explore the API, but here is an overview of the endpoints available:

 `/api/contributions/`: provides statistic about contributions from users.